ZhuZixuan0809/ZhuZixuan0809.github.io/_achievement/Academic-Scholarships.md

 ## Academic Scholarships

+* 2023.10     Gain *National Encouragement Scholarship* in 2022-2023 term (only five students in a term)
+* 2023.10     Gain *3rd Class Scholarship* of Zhejiang University in 2022-2023 term
-* 2021.10     Gain 3rd class scholarship of Zhejiang University in 2020-2021 term
+* 2021.10     Gain *3rd Class Scholarship* of Zhejiang University in 2020-2021 term
 * coming soon...